-REQ.26.6.2.2 OpenFMB Use Case Requirements Approach
+RMQ.26.6.2.2 OpenFMB Use Case Requirements Approach

 The next approach is to document the functional and non-functional requirements related to a Use Case.
 A UML Requirement box is used for both functional and non-functional requirements.
 The <<Functional>> stereotyped Requirements capture required data fields and the <<Non-Functional>> Requirements provide non-functional requirements such as the Quality of Service (QoS) as shown in the table below.